AramZS/thespin/text-datagrid/IDs/ID-TheCrooked.markdown

 **What Does Not Kill Me...**: If you have suffered harm in a fight, you gain +1 ongoing until the fight is over.

+**Floating Point**: can levitate a 2nd sword and use it to attack 1 harm physical 1 harm magic
+Parries other swords
+Floats 2 arm lengths.

 **Bonuses**